 Now I have my own Instant Pot Pressure Cooker and make yogurt every Monday to enjoy throughout the week.
 I am so excited to be able to share our process with you today, as well as tips for success and variety.
 I do hope it will be helpful for you and you’ll come to recognize how amazing the Instant Pot electric pressure cooker is and what it is capable of.
 I will be sharing a lot of pressure cooking resources and suggestions for your yogurt at the bottom of this post, so be sure to read through.

 (Full Disclosure: The links on my site for the Instant Pot are through my affiliate account with Amazon.
 Amazon is a great place to buy your Instant Pot as they accept returns or damages easily.
-It would be so greatly appreciated if you were to use my links for any Instant Pot purchase, and using affiliate links is a great way to support your favorite bloggers.
-We receive a small commission at no extra charge to you which allows us the ability to share this information free of charge.
+It would be so greatly appreciated if you were to use my links for any Instant Pot purchase.
+We receive a small commission at no extra charge to you.
 I was generously given this Instant Pot by the Instant Pot company in order to promote their wonderful product and share this step-by-step yogurt process with you.
 Thank you!
 If you have any other concerns regarding my disclosure and policy’s, go HERE.)

 Real quick, before we get into the step-by-step yogurt making process and your FREE recipe printable, I want to show you my 2 favorite ways to eat my yogurt.